Eqliphex/code-quality-book-and-tips/README.md

 # Purpose of repository
 This repo will mainly be for personal and educational use, where different books and discussion entries continually will be added for future use.

 Suggestions and additions are more than welcome.

+**ALL REFERENCED MATERIAL ARE NOT MINE, AND YOU SHOULD BUY THE THEM IF YOU LIKE THEM, TO SUPPORT THE AUTHORS OF THESE AMAZING BOOKS!**
 # List of books
 ## Topic: Code Quality
 * Source [Quora](https://www.quora.com/What-are-some-good-books-about-code-quality) - Tushar Sharma